Extractivism: Actors

 Transnational corporations (TNCs) are a primary actor in neo-extractivism.
 Originally, as TNCs began to explore raw material extraction in developing countries they were applauded for taking a risk to extract high-demand resources.
 TNCs were able to navigate their way into a position where they maintained large amounts of control over various extraction-based industries.
 This success is credited to the oftentimes weak governance structure of the resource dependent economies where extraction is taking place.
 Through complex arrangements and agreements, resources have slowly become denationalized.
-As a result of this, the government has taken a “hands-off” approach, awarding most of the control over resource enclaves and the social responsibility that accompanies them to TNCs.
+As a result of this, the government has taken a "hands-off" approach, awarding most of the control over resource enclaves and the social responsibility that accompanies them to TNCs.
 However, the government still plays an important role in leading development by determining which TNCs they allow to extract their resources and how thorough they are when it comes to enforcing certain standards of social responsibility.

 Resources and techniques

-Some resources that are obtained through extraction include but are not limited to gold, diamonds, oil, lumber and food.
+Some resources that are obtained through extraction include but are not limited to gold, diamonds, oil, lumber, water and food.
 This occurs through techniques such as mining, drilling and deforestation.
 Resources are typically extracted from developing countries as a raw material.
 This means that it has not been processed or has been processed only slightly.
 These materials then travel elsewhere to be turned into goods that are for sale on the world market.
 An example of this would be gold that is mined as a raw mineral and later in the supply chain manufactured into jewellery.